The Only Obtainable Mercator World Map. A True 1595 Edition.

 The Mercator’s only published two editions of their atlas (1595, 1602) and then sold the plates to Jodocus Hondius.
 Hondius and his collaborators reissued the map in many of the atlases from 1606 until the 1630s.
 It was included in both Latin and French editions and, later, in English editions.
 The plate was never changed during its entire print run, but was always issued without text below the map.

 The map proved very influential, as did the entire Mercator atlas.
 The world map was copied with some alterations by Petrus Plancius in 1590 and reproduced by Hieronymo Porro in 1596 in Venice.

 How to differentiate the Mercator Atlas Editions of the Map

 The map appeared in three editions of the Mercator Atlas, as published by the Mercator family themselves: 1595A, 1595B, and 1602.
 These editions can be differentiated by the verso text as follows (See Koeman, Volume II, page 297):

 1595A: Verso blank.

-1595B: There is no signature letter (i.e., "A1").
+1595B: On the verso, there is no signature letter (i.e., "A1").
 The text title reads "Orbis Terrae / Typus".
 The second to last line of the main block of text (before the italicized text) reads: "& ad al-/"

-1602: There is the signature letter "A1".
+1602: On the verso, there is the signature letter "A1".
 The text title reads "Orbis Terrae/Typus".
 The second to last line of the main block of text reads: "ostendat"